Preserving Prosperity By Extending Health Span Of Society One Patient At A Time

 Secondary Hyperhidrosis: Triggered by medical conditions such as thyroid disorders, diabetes, or medications.

-How Does Botox for Hyperhidrosis Work?
+How Does Botulinum Toxin for Hyperhidrosis Work?

-Key Benefits of Botox for Hyperhidrosis:
+Key Benefits of Botulinum Toxin for Hyperhidrosis

 Highly Effective: Reduces excessive sweating by up to 87% in treated areas.